 The Office of the Information Commissioner defines a personal data breach as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.”

 If you suspect that such a breach by BGS may have occurred, you should contact the Chief Executive, Colin Nee, without delay by telephoning 020 7608 1369; in his absence ask to speak to one of the other senior managers.
 We will do our utmost to investigate the matter urgently and robustly, and should a breach have occurred, to contain any further breach.

 Where for any reason we become aware of a personal data breach which risks anyone’s rights and freedoms, we will fulfil our legal obligation to report this to the Information Commissioner’s Office within 72 hours.

-9. Where to go for further, general information about data protection and the General Data Protection \ Regulations:
+9. Where to go for further, general information about Data Protection Regulations